AWS Security Lake Input

 Before proceeding, ensure that the following prerequisites are met:

-• You must have avalid AWS account with Amazon Security Lake enabled.
+• You must have a valid AWS account with Amazon Security Lake enabled.

 Supported Log Types